sixeyed/dak4.net/slides/sections/101-container-basics.md

 Get-Process
 ```

 > One is `sqlservr`.
-There are two `powershell` processes, one is the container startup script and the other is this PowerShell session.
+There are also `powershell` processes, one is the container startup script and the other is this PowerShell session.

 ---